vivekvag/Hangman/README.md

 # Hangman

-  Hangman is a paper and pencil guessing game for two or more players.
-One player thinks of a word, phrase or sentence and the other(s) tries to guess it by suggesting letters within a certain number of guesses.
+  Hangman is a paper and pencil guessing game for two players.
+One player thinks of a word, phrase or sentence and the other tries to guess it by suggesting letters within a certain number of guesses.
 The word to guess is represented by a row of dashes, giving the number of letters.

 ### HOW TO PLAY